Morgana-S/quizzle/README.md

 # Quizzle - Test your knowledge with our quiz!
 ![Responsive Design Showcase](/documentation/feature-images/responsive-design-showcase.png)
 ## About
 Quizzle is a simple quiz application which features interactivity through use of the JavaScript programming language.
 The purpose of the website is to challenge users to take part in a multiple-choice quiz where they can select an answer and then find out their score at the end of the quiz.
+The quiz utilises a randomness element to ensure replayability by pulling from a pool of questions.

 The deployed version of the site can be accessed on GitHub Pages [here.](https://morgana-s.github.io/quizzle/)